grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	- Check the **Don't process** checkbox.
 Don't process is used to tell Unity that it should not patch the assembly.
 Unity needs to do extra processing to patch assemblies that have classes that need to be serialized in Unity; for most managed plugins that just add native integration, the Don't process should be checked as these assemblies rarely contain Unity serializable objects.
 To be precise, the setting is not required since we have a .winmd and Unity knows not to process these, but i wanted to explain the setting, so leave it checked.
 It this was a dll, then the setting would be needed.

 	- For placeholder, point it to the VungleSDKProxy dll in the **Plugins** folder.
-This tells Unity to use that placeholder assembly within the Unity editor.
+This tells Unity to use that placeholder assembly when compiling to run in the Unity editor.
 We need placeholder assemblies because the Unity Editor is running Mono, it can't load .NET 4.5 assemblies (or WinMDs).
-Placeholders mimic the API signatures of the assembly we want to use, but placeholders are compiled against .NET 3.5. that way every thing compiles within the editor (susing placeholder), and it also compiles when building to target UWP (using real plugin).
+Placeholders mimic the API signatures of the real assembly we want to use, but placeholders are compiled against .NET 3.5. that way every thing compiles within the editor (using placeholder assembly), and it also compiles when building to target UWP (using the target assembly ).
 	- Here is our complete settings for our VungleSDKProxy in Plugins\Metro, so you can verify you made all the changes.
 Again, click *Apply* when you are done.

 	![VungleSDKProxy.winmd Import Settings](./Images/VungleSDKProxyPluginsMetro.png "VungleSDKProxy.winmd Import Settings")